 But regardless of my more theoretical considerations, I’ve begun to think that what really defines a psychotronic film is the content of the films.
-And that was always a big part how people defined the genre: films about bikers or monsters or women running around naked or The Man getting his just desserts and so on.
+And that was always a big part how people defined the genre: films about bikers or monsters or women running around naked or The Man getting his just deserts and so on.

 Freaking the Squares

 There is a feeling in psychotronic film of empowerment of the outsider and of giving the mainstream middle-class world the finger.
 Psychotronic film is, perhaps above all, dangerous.

 To put it in the vernacular of the 1960s, psychotronic films are ones that freak out (Night of the Living Dead (1968)) and confuse (Scanners (1981)) the squares.

 I’m not suggesting idiosyncratic or niche content makes a film psychotronic.
 I still haven’t seen The Room (2003), but even though it seems like it falls under the idiosyncratic category, it looks like it was intended to be a standard film, simply one written, produced, directed, and starring a clinically narcissistic man.